No. To be eligible for the M.S. program, you must have a bachelor's degree in any field and a cumulative GPA of at least a 3.0.

 It is your responsibility to check the status of your CSDCAS application by logging into your CSDCAS account.
 University of Redlands (Carrie Dahlhauser) will also periodically send emails on what documents you may be missing and when your application appears to be verified.
 It is still your ultimate responsibility to make sure CSDCAS has all of the documents and verified your transcripts.

-The deadline for your CSDCAS application and verification is February 1st.
-The Admissions Committee should make their decisions in February/March and you should be notified by April 1st.
+The deadline for your CSDCAS application and Verification is January 15.
+The Admissions Committee will make decisions in February.
+Applicants should start receiving notifications by the end of February.

 Yes.
 It is typical to offer admission to applicants on the waitlist.
 We do not offer the ranking order of the waitlist to applicants.
 If you are still on the waitlist when the class is full, you will be notified via email.